 If you are not a UK tax payer you cannot purchase a Gift Aid ticket.

 Individuals can purchase up to four Gift Aided tickets for family members living at the same address.
 We will ask you to sign a declaration, including your name and address, to enable us to reclaim the Gift Aid.

 You have the option to purchase a ticket with or without Gift Aid for every ticket type we offer.

 Is there a discount for Art Fund National Art Pass?

-We accept Art Pass cards.
+We accept National Art Pass cards.
 Each card is valid for a 25% discount of an adult or concession ticket.
-A family art pass is valid for a 25% discount of a family ticket.
+A family art pass is valid for a 25% discount on a family ticket.